RedSamurai07/Spotify-Music-Recommendation-System/README.md

 - Average skip rates by release year highest was on 2004, 2008, 2012.
 - Total listening time by users on plstforms were more on Android, cast to device and IOS.

+- The system doesn't rely on other users' data.
+Instead, it creates a unique "feature profile" for every song in your history, incorporating external factors (like popularity and release_year) and, crucially, your personal engagement metrics (avg_ms_played and listen_count).

+- Every song is treated as a numerical vector in a multi-dimensional space (where each dimension is a feature like popularity, avg_ms_played, etc.).
+Cosine Similarity calculates the cosine of the angle between the vector of your searched song and the vector of every other song.

 ### Recommendations
 - Deep Personalization: Develop highly granular user profiles that extend beyond genre to include attributes like tempo, mood, and instrumentation preferences.
 This enables the recommendation algorithm to suggest content that genuinely resonates with individual users, considering their listening context (time of day, platform) and incorporating explicit feedback.